 A meditation teacher may have great communication with their established clients, but new clients will take some extra handling, especially if their stress levels are high or they may not be able to manage any stress level well.
 Mindful communication is key here.
 Make sure that as you continue to teach mindfulness meditation, you also find the best way to connect individually with new clients.

 This communication could take many forms.
 A simple message to see if they have any questions is a good start.
 You might also send out an email to let everyone know that you’ll be available for questions and what your intended office hours are.
 Avoid making phone calls; highly stressed people have enough distractions and they may not be able to take your call when you make it.

 Employ and Encourage Centering Rituals

 Use a phrase from an author that inspires you.
-From William James’ mantra for control, “The greatest weapon against stress is our ability to choose one thought over another,” to Steven Pressfield’s earthier phrase, “Shut up and keep humping,” we can often find a quote or phrase that will center us, stop us for a moment, make us smile a bit, encourage the next step forward or the make it to the next rung up the ladder.
+For example, William James’ mantra for control, “The greatest weapon against stress is our ability to choose one thought over another.”
+Then again we have Steven Pressfield’s earthier phrase, “Shut up and keep humping.”
+Above all, we can often find a quote or phrase that will center us, stop us for a moment, or make us smile a bit.
+In reality, we just need to encourage the next step forward.

-As meditation teachers note how positively their students react to these stress management techniques, it may be time to hang posters, pass out flyers, open a Facebook page, or send inspiring Emails.
-However, whenever possible, try to look students in the eye to see how they are managing life as they enter class.
-Someone being drained by stress needs restful communication, and ever student is different.
-Whenever possible, communicate eye to eye.
+Meditation teachers note how positively their students react to these stress management techniques.
+Someone being drained by stress needs restful communication, and every student is different.
 Finally, if you want to learn more about how to teach mindfulness meditation, you might want to take a mindfulness meditation course.

 © Copyright – Aura Wellness Center – Publications Division